jermbo/Talks/AdvancedSass/AdvancedSass.md

 Just because I am sticking with Sass does not mean I have to miss out on the goodness of CSS Custom Properties.

 Let's look at an example and see what we can learn.
 What you are about to look at is a combination of all we have talked about already.
 My [CodePen](https://codepen.io/jermbo/pen/QWWMEea) is an example of code that I have utilized in production websites and apps.

-### Functions

-Functions allow you to define complex operations on SassScript values that you can re-use throughout your stylesheet.
-They make it easy to abstract out common formulas and behaviors in a readable way.

 ### The Problem with @extends